 Featured on NPR, in Entrepreneur, SHRM, Roll Call, Politico, and more, Meredith is a subject-matter expert on multi-generational leadership, career transition, executive onboarding, employee engagement, and current workplace trends.

 Fluent in Spanish and Portuguese, she began her career as a telecommunications market analyst and then Research Director for the telecommunications division of Economist Intelligence Unit (EIU), based in São Paulo, Brazil.
 As the former director of training and consulting for The Congressional Management Foundation, she coached and consulted for more than 80 members of the U.S. Congress and their senior staff.
 She also served as director of executive education of CEB’s Corporate Leadership Council (now Gartner for HR), working with hundreds of leading corporations around the world.

-Meredith graduated with an MBA from The University of Chicago Booth School of Business and a BA with honors from Brown University.
-She earned a Certificate in Leadership Coaching from Georgetown University and is credentialed as a Professional Certified Coach (P.C.C.) by the International Coach Federation.
-She is certified in The Myers-Briggs Type Indicator® (MBTI®), The Leadership Circle ProfileTM, Appreciative Inquiry, and the Hay Group’s ESCI tool.
-She is also an authorized DiSC® facilitator and issuer.
-She serves on the Board of Directors of Pueblo a Pueblo, a nonprofit supporting child health and nutrition in indigenous communities of Guatemala.
-She is fluent in Portuguese and Spanish.
+Meredith earned an M.B.A. from The University of Chicago Booth School of Business and her B.A. with honors from Brown University.
+She completed the Certificate in Leadership Coaching from Georgetown University and is credentialed as a Professional Certified Coach (P.C.C.) by the International Coach Federation, and certified in The Myers-Briggs Type Indicator® (MBTI®), iEQ9 Enneagram, The Leadership Circle Profile™, DiSC®, Appreciative Inquiry, Korn Ferry’s ESCI (EQ) tool, Polarity Thinking®, and The NeuroLeadership Institute’s Brain-Based Coaching®.